Cradle Coast, Launceston, Hobart

 This unit provides a multidisciplinary introduction to the nature of science and scientific knowledge, the methods of science, and the communication of science.
 You will encounter perspectives on the nature and role of science in society and examine what science is, the importance of science for sustainable development and the role of ethical conduct in scientific endeavour.
-You will develop and enhance your scientific literacy to a level that will enable informed interpretation, evaluation and communication of scientific information and an awareness of ethical conduct in scientific disciplines.
+You will develop and enhance your scientific literacy to a level that will enable informed interpretation and communication of scientific information and an awareness of ethical conduct in scientific disciplines.

 |Unit name||Understanding Science|

-|Available as student elective?||No|
+|Available as student elective?||Yes|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).